dassuparna/Capstone-Project/README.md

 The data is collected from the public domain for analysis.

-To run the model, unzip the file Happiness.zip in the Python's current working directory.
-It will create the Happiness.pynb file along with the data directory Data_Happiness.
+To run the model, keep the Happiness.ipynb file in the Python's current working directory and the datafiles under the subdirectory names NewData under the Python's current working directory.